Serialization for Embedded Systems

 Generating Python Code

 The Python code generated by the official protobuf compiler is awful.
 It embeds a giant string into a Python file which generates code at runtime.
-This means no nice messages classes that you can inspect or be leveraged by Intellisense in a IDE.
+This means no nice message classes that you can inspect or be leveraged by Intellisense in an IDE.

 Alternatives